jcn363/MintMind/cli/src/services/README.md

 # Backend Service Integration Framework

-This directory contains a Rust framework for implementing backend services that integrate with the VS Code CLI through inter-process communication (IPC).
+This directory contains a Rust framework for implementing backend services that integrate with the MintMind CLI through inter-process communication (IPC).
 The framework provides utilities for service lifecycle management, logging, path normalization, and RPC communication.

 ## Overview

-The backend service integration framework enables developers to create high-performance services in Rust that can be spawned and managed by TypeScript code running in the VS Code CLI.
+The backend service integration framework enables developers to create high-performance services in Rust that can be spawned and managed by TypeScript code running in the MintMind CLI.
 The framework provides:

 - **IPC Communication**: Base64-encoded JSON-RPC over stdin/stdout for secure, structured communication
 - **Lifecycle Management**: Service spawning, parent process monitoring, and graceful shutdown